Transactions v0.8.1

 Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-transaction.
+Transaction history items have a type which indicates if the item is a debit or a credit transaction or a balance line item which establishes the account's balance.
 Examples of debit transactions are checks drawn against an account, withdrawals, transfers from the account, fees, and adjustments.
 Examples of credit transactions are deposits, transfers to the account, interest, and adjustments.
-Check transactions include the check number and links to the check front and back images.
+Check transactions include the check number.

 Some transactions, such as ACH transfers or debit card payments, include information about the merchant, such as the merchant name, the merchant's website URL, and logo URL if available.